idibidiart/react-native-responsive-grid/README.md

 **vAlign** may be supplied as prop to Column to vertically align the elements and/or rows within it.
 Possible values are: middle, top, bottom, space and distribute.
 Default is top.

 **vAlign** may also be supplied as prop to Row to align the columns within it in the vertical direction.
-Possible values are: top, middle, bottom or fill.
+Possible values are: top, middle, bottom and stretch.
 Default is top.

 **hAlign** may be supplied as prop to Row to align the columns within it in the horizontal direction.
 Possible values are: center, left, right, space and distribute.
 Default is left.

 **hAlign** may also be supplied as prop to Column to align its rows and/or elements within it in the horizontal direction.
-Possible values are: center, left, right, and fill.
+Possible values are: center, left, right, and stretch.
 Default is left.

 **rtl** may be supplied as prop to Row to both reverse the order of columns (or elements) inside a row as well as to set alignX to 'right.'
 This is useful for Hebrew and Arabic layouts.

 **cell** may be supplied as prop to Row.
 It sets the row's height to 100% of the computed or absolute height of the row's parent view.
-It also sets vAlign on the row to 'fill' which vertically stretches the row's children to fill its height, unless vAlign is supplied explicity on the row with another value.
+It also sets vAlign on the row to 'stretch' which vertically stretches the row's children to fill its height, unless vAlign is supplied explicity on the row with another value.

 These make up the basic rules from which arbirarily complex layout behavior may emerge.